Narcissists blame others for not being good to them, and they’re quite egotistic.

 A narcissist divorce lawsuit needs an adequately experienced attorney.

-The lawyer should have the know-how of narcissism and must come up with the strategies to deal with the matter appropriately.
+The lawyer should have the know-how of narcissism and must come up with the strategies for how to outplay a narcissist.

-Narcissists love to fight, so an aggressive lawyer shouldn’t be hired as she/he may prove to add fire to the fuel.
+Narcissists love to fight, so an aggressive lawyer shouldn’t be hired as they may prove to add fire to the fuel.

 2. Minimize contact with the narcissistic spouse

-There should be very less face-to-face contact.
+There should be very little face-to-face contact.
 While communicating with the narcissist spouse, it is better to do it via the lawyer only.

 Communication through emails and text messages is the best option as it would have the entire record of conversation and would prove to be handy in future proceedings.